 Here at Getting Married in Denmark, we’ve created this comprehensive guide to the documents required to get married in Denmark.

-This will help couples understand how the whole process works, and help you to avoid making any errors that could compromise your marriage application.
+This will help you understand how the whole process works, and help you to avoid making any errors that could compromise your marriage application.

 If one or both partners is required a Visa to enter Denmark.